 - 1. Either Party may revoke, suspend, limit, or impose conditions on the operating authorizations or technical permissions of an airline where: - a. that airline is not an airline of the other Party under Article 1 (4); - b. that airline has failed to comply with the laws and regulations referred to in Article 5 (Application of Laws) of this Agreement; - c.
-In the case of Suriname, substantial ownership and effective control of that airline are not vested in the other Party, the other Party's nationals, or both; - d.
-In the case of the Dominican Republic, the designated airline is not established, constituted, and licensed under the applicable laws and regulations of the Party designating and does not have its principal place of business in its national territory and effective regulatory control of the airline is not exercised and maintained by the Party responsible for issuing its Air Operator's Certificate or the relevant aeronautical authority is not clearly identified in the designation.
+In the case of the Dominican Republic, the designated airline is not established, constituted, and licensed under the applicable laws and regulations of the Party designating and does not have its principal place of business in its national territory and effective regulatory control of the airline is not exercised and maintained by the Party responsible for issuing its Air Operator's Certificate or the relevant aeronautical authority is not clearly identified in the designation;

-- 2. Unless immediate action is essential to prevent further noncompliance with subparagraph 1d of this Article, the rights established by this Article shall be exercised only after consultation with the other Party. - 3.
+- d.
+In the case of Suriname, substantial ownership and effective control of that airline are not vested in the Party, the other Party's nationals, or both. - 2.
+Unless immediate action is essential to prevent further noncompliance with subparagraph 1d of this Article, the rights established by this Article shall be exercised only after consultation with the other Party. - 3.
 This Article does not limit the rights of either Party to withhold, revoke, suspend, limit, or impose conditions on the operating authorization or technical permission of an airline or airlines of the other Party in accordance with the provisions of Article 6 (Safety) or Article 7 (Aviation Security).